-- [D] The net proceeds from the debt offering is estimated to be \$435.0 million, after deducting estimated fees and expenses.
+- [D] The net proceeds from the debt offerings are estimated to be \$435.0 million, after deducting estimated fees and expenses.
 Concurrently with the debt offering, we are offering 23,357,664 shares of our common stock.
-The closing of the debt offering is conditioned upon the closing of the equity offering. - [E] The net proceeds from the equity offering are estimated to be approximately \$380.0 million, after deducting estimated fees and expenses, assuming an offering price to public of \$17.125 per share.
+The closing of the debt offering is conditioned upon the closing of the equity offering. - [E] The net proceeds from the equity offering are estimated to be approximately \$380.0 million, after deducting estimated fees and expenses.
 Concurrently with the equity offering, we are offering \$300.0 million in initial accreted value of discount notes and \$150.0 million in aggregate principal amount of cash-pay notes.
 The closing of the equity offering is conditioned upon the closing of the debt offering.